alttch/bma-info/eva4/timeouts.rst

 The schema
 ==========

-To understand the problem, let us review the schema for the above call:
+To understand the problem, let us review the full path of the above call:

 .. figure:: schemas/timeouts.svg
     :scale: 70%